 Metsä Group Plus forest management model

-Model will be introduced in June 2023.
+Model was introduced in June 2023.
 The voluntary model encourages forest owners to manage their forests more responsibly.
 It means more demanding care than forest certificates: for example more retention trees and high biodiversity stumps are left per hectare of forest during felling.
 To accelerate the creation of decaying wood and to secure the living conditions of species that inhabit burned environments, more retention trees will be burned.
 Metsä Group pays its owner-members a hectare based bonus for Metsä Group Plus wood to offset the costs for additional measures.
 Read more

 We recommend nature management as a primary approach for herb-rich forests